"THE DEVIL IS IN THE DETAILS"

 Soundproofing is a bit like waterproofing, in that a small leak can kill it.
 The big difference is that sound can get in through many frequencies.
-Where a thin layer of plastic can block water, two heavy/damp/decoupled walls with insulation and an air gap in between them on top of an engineered floor is where we begin to be really effective against noise intrusion.
+Where a thin layer of plastic can block water, two heavy/damp/decoupled walls with insulation and an air gap in between them is where we begin to be really effective against noise intrusion.

 While building soundproofed walls is outside the scope of most home or commercial float center owners' skillset, it's good to have a basic understanding of what's going on, and even more importantly perhaps is to know potential fail points in an otherwise well constructed room.
 This way we can oversee the construction of our rooms, and ensure that all the details get attention.
 If the room is already built, there is still some things we can do to fortify the room.

 Common weak points in a quiet room can include:

 - The door.

 - The door framing (these gaps can be seen behind the door trim.)

 - Outlet boxes (extraspecially if found between the same studs as an outlet in an adjoining room!)